mkbui/EfiensCTF-Writeup/round2/README.md

 ![trust4](./img/trust4.png)

-Yes thanks for the alert coincidentally we are actually trying to expose the password too, so don't mind us.
+Yes thanks for the alert coincidentally we are actually trying to expose the password too.

 3. */otp* login: with the knowledge of `admin`'s password in mind, we can now pass the first layer check using admin's account, and the second layer using *our* account.
 Again craft an */otp* request with *username = admin*, *password = $admin_reseted_password*, *phonenumber = $your_signup_phonenumber*, and *otp = $your_signup_otp*.
 As indicated before, the service will check the two pair independently, and it will finally login as the supplied *username*, which is exactly what we wanted (the site only needs one more match between *username* and *phonenumber* to make all our attempts useless).